HomeBlogFederal Government Audiometric Testing Platform Procurement Guide

 Federal Procurement Vehicles

-• GSA Multiple Award Schedules (MAS): GSA Schedule professional services categories include occupational health and audiometric testing services.
-Using an existing MAS vehicle reduces acquisition lead time.
+• GSA Multiple Award Schedules (MAS): professional services and health services categories include audiometric testing services

-• SAP/Micro-purchase: For small-dollar platform subscriptions or single-unit audiometer purchases, simplified acquisition procedures may apply.
+• SAP/Micro-purchase: for small-dollar subscriptions or single-unit audiometer purchases

-• Full and open competition: For large-scale enterprise platform procurements, full and open competition with a detailed PWS or SOW is standard.
+• Full and open competition: for large-scale enterprise platform procurements

-• OSHA 1910.95 substantive compliance requirements including audiometer calibration, ambient noise validation methodology, and STS calculation standards
+• OSHA 1910.95 substantive compliance: audiometer calibration, ambient noise validation, STS calculation standards

 • Federal information security: FISMA, FedRAMP authorization level, NIST SP 800-53 control baseline